 Genes in this region instruct the body to build proteins that are involved in recognizing molecules called antigens, which trigger a person’s immune responses.
 Typically, these antigens occur on the surface of foreign invaders such as bacteria or viruses.

 However, mutations in these genes can cause the immune system to incorrectly identify the body’s own cells as foreign, leading to autoimmunity.

 Several factors associated with psoriasis may affect the immune system.

-According to the National Psoriasis Foundation, healthcare professionals experts believe cold weather is often a trigger for psoriasis.
-However, this may actually be at least partly due to less exposure to sunlight during cold seasons.
+According to the National Psoriasis Foundation, cold weather is often a trigger for psoriasis.
+However, this may be at least partly due to less sunlight exposure during cold seasons.

-Exposure to ultraviolet (UV) radiation and sunlight supports the body’s production of vitamin D and regulates immune cell activity in the skin.
-This is why psoriasis often flares up following less sun exposure.
+Exposure to ultraviolet (UV) radiation and sunlight supports the body’s vitamin D production and regulates immune cell activity in the skin.
+This is why psoriasis often flares up in times of less sun exposure.
 Some studies suggest that taking vitamin D supplements may improve psoriasis symptoms, but more research is needed.